qc17-THU/rDL-SIM/README.md

 - Typical results:<br>
 <p align="center"><img width="800" src="./figures/fig.jpg"></p>

-## Inferece with TiS/SiS-rDL models
+## Inference with TiS/SiS-rDL models
 - Open your terminal and cd to `./src`
 - Run `bash demo_predict_TiS_SiS.sh` in your terminal.
 Note that before running the bash file, you should check if the data paths and other arguments in `demo_predict_TiS_SiS.sh` are set correctly, and if the trained models and testing data have been placed in the correct folders
 - The output denoised images will be saved in the same root path of the testing data